-While your home likely has a number of important appliances, your HVAC unit is likely one of them.
+While your home likely has many important appliances, your HVAC unit is likely one of them.
 It's not only one of the most expensive but also among the most critical.
 This is particularly true when those summer temperatures begin increasing.
-Your HVAC going out on a hot day is certainly not something you want to experience.
-The good news is that there are several things you can do to protect your HVAC system and ensure that it not only performs efficiently but also has a long and useful life.
+Your HVAC going out on a hot day is not something you want to experience.
+The good news is that there are several things you can do to protect your HVAC system.
+You want to make sure that it not only performs but also has a long and useful life.

-Some of the most harmful things a homeowner can do to their HVAC system are unfortunately things that they might not even realize.
-For instance, you might not even think about the fact that it can actually be quite harmful to have plants growing around your HVAC unit.
+The most harmful things a homeowner can do to their HVAC system are things that they might not even realize.
+You might not even think about how harmful it is to have plants growing around your HVAC unit.
 Considering power washing your house?
 If so, to protect your HVAC system, make sure you keep the power washer away from it.
-When you do experience a problem with your unit, avoid the temptation to try to diagnose and repair the problem on your own.
+When you do experience a problem with your unit, don't try to diagnose and repair the problem on your own.
 The best way to protect your HVAC system is to instead call an HVAC professional.

 Avoid Planting Near Your HVAC

 As a general rule of thumb, you should avoid planting anything within two feet of your HVAC condenser.
-Doing so will block the air flow and could significantly impact the efficiency of your HVAC unit.
-Instead, maintain ample space to protect your HVAC unit and make sure there is enough space.
+Doing so will block the air flow and could impact the efficiency of your HVAC unit.
+Maintain plenty of space to protect your HVAC unit and make sure there is enough space.
 This helps air flow as it should through your system.

 Do Not Rely on Vents, Doors, or Registers to Control the Temperature in Individual Rooms

-If you are accustomed to using registers, doors, or vents to control the temperature in individual rooms of your home, a zoning system would be a better option.
-This is because your HVAC system is designed to keep a certain amount of square footage cool.
+Do you use registers, doors, or vents to control the temperature in individual rooms?
+Consider using a zoning system.
+This is because your HVAC system design keeps a certain amount of square footage cool.
 If you want to know exactly what the square footage is, we can help figure that out.
 Opening or closing doors, vents, or registers may put a damper on your HVAC unit’s efficiency.

 Your Air Conditioner Should Not Be Power Washed